torutakenaga/torutakenaga.github.io/contact.md

 # Contact

 Thank you for your interest.
-If you would like to get in touch, please use the form below.
+If you'd like to get in touch, please use the form below:

 [Contact Form](https://docs.google.com/forms/d/e/1FAIpQLSdIPXna2J1MAZLfDUwUMGxUSdux2mI2KmXaXxK5FaISOck3HQ/viewform?usp=header)

-I will respond as soon as I can.
+I will get back to you as soon as possible.

 ---

 ## Alternatively

-You can also contact me directly by email:
+Feel free to contact me directly by email:
-**torutakenaga[at]gmail.com**
+📧 **torutakenaga[at]gmail.com**

 ---

-## Dance Appearance Requests
+## Argentine Tango Appearance Requests

-I accept appearance requests for Argentine tango performances.
+I accept appearance requests for Argentine Tango performances.
 Depending on the purpose and nature of the event, I am generally available with only actual expenses covered (e.g., transportation).

-All requests are reviewed individually.
+Each request will be reviewed individually.
-Please feel free to get in touch and share the details of your project or event.
+Please don’t hesitate to share the details of your project or event.

 ---

-## Japanese Profile
+## Profile in Japanese

-For my profile in Japanese, please visit:
+My Argentine Tango profile is currently available only in Japanese.
 [プロフィール（日本語）はこちら](/profile)